Apurva-tech/Fem-Bot/README.md

 rubbing against another person in a sexual way.

 <strong>Most of the crimes don't even get reported and are left unresolved.
 Approximately 15 million adolescent girls (aged 15 to 19) worldwide have experienced forced
 sex at some point in their life.
-And India ranks 113 in the world.
+And India ranks 133 in the women, peace and security index rating.
 </strong>

 <p  align="center"><img height= "400" width = "800" src = "https://github.com/Apurva-tech/Fem-Bot/blob/main/map_images/maps-readme-2.gif"></p>